En éxtasis: Background and development

-After signing a multimillion-dollar contract in 1994 with the company EMI, Thalía joined Emilio Estefan and other producers like Oscar Lopez and Kike Santander to record the material in Miami.
+After signing a multimillion-dollar contract in 1994 with the company EMI, Thalía joined Emilio Estefan and other producers like Oscar Lopez and Kike Santander to record the material in Miami and New York.

 According to Estefan, the first time he saw Thalia was at an edition of the Acapulco Festival in which "he predicted that he would collaborate with her once".
 Finally, when Thalía was in Miami in 1994 to promote one of her soap operas Estefan called her by phone to say, "Hey, life brought us together again [...]
 Gloria and me saw Marimar every night and I have a perfect song for you [come to our studio]".
 After that, the performer went to the famous Crescent Moon Studios to record some tracks for the album.
 She confessed that she "felt like the chosen one" since Estefan called her and that after hearing "Piel Morena" she commented that "it was exactly her style".

 The album was released on 12 September 1995; it is characterized by including several Latin American genres, such as Latin pop, cumbia and salsa.
 According to Thalía, En éxtasis is "an intimate moment in which I wanted to mold my feelings on a sheet. [..]
 They are extreme emotions and situations that are lived in moments of love [and]" in ecstasy".

 The number of songs included in En éxtasis was not the same in all the countries where it was released.
 This is due to the fact that, at the same time the album was being released, Thalía's most successful telenovela, María la del Barrio ("Mary from the Block"), was being broadcast in all Latin America.
 Even though this contributed to expand Thalía's popularity throughout the Continent, it also made different people enjoy different songs.
 For example, the Brazilian version of the album features, as bonus tracks, a remixed version of the songs "Amándote" ("Loving you") and "Gracias a Dios" ("Thanks God"), and the soundtrack from "María la del Barrio" ("Mary from the block").
 However, this version does not include the song "Juana".
 On the other hand, the Argentinean version of the album features, as a bonus track, only a remixed version of "Piel Morena".